 This recipe calls for only a few simple ingredients:

-Fresh carrots: When roasting, I like to get 1-2 bunches, with the tops attached.
+- Fresh carrots - When roasting, I like to get 1-2 bunches, with the tops attached.
 I look for bundles where they all have about the same diameter, so they’ll roast evenly.
-If you can’t find any perfect bunches and they have varying diameters, the carrots can always be sliced lengthwise.
+Try slicing carrots lengthwise if you can't find any perfect bunches, or if they have varying diameters.

 Do you have to peel carrots before roasting?